Unborn20/Data-Structures-in-JS-and-TS/3-Linked Lists/README.md

 1. Conga line.
 2. Scavenger hunt.
-3. Wagons of a train even the engine.
+3. Wagons of a train, the head is the engine.

 ## Commonly methods in Linked Lists Data Structure